-The market for digital marketing intelligence is at an early stage of development, and if it does not develop, or develops more slowly than expected, our business will be harmed.
+The market for digital marketing intelligence is developing, and if it does not develop, or develops more slowly than expected, our business will be harmed.

-The market for digital marketing intelligence products is at a relatively early stage of development, and it is uncertain whether these products will achieve high levels of demand and increased market acceptance.
+The market for digital marketing intelligence products is still developing, and it is uncertain whether these products will maintain high levels of demand and increased market acceptance.
 Our success will depend to a substantial extent on the willingness of companies to increase their use of such products and to continue use of such products on a long-term basis.
 Factors that may affect market acceptance include:

-- the reliability of digital marketing intelligence products; - public concern regarding privacy and data security; - decisions of our customers and potential customers to develop digital marketing intelligence capabilities internally rather than purchasing such products from third-party suppliers like us;

-- decisions by industry associations in the United States or in other countries that result in association-directed awards, on behalf of their members, of digital measurement contracts to one or a limited number of competitive vendors; - the ability to maintain high levels of customer satisfaction; and - the rate of growth in eCommerce, online advertising and digital media.
+- the reliability of digital marketing intelligence products; - · public concern regarding privacy and data security; - decisions of our customers and potential customers to develop digital marketing intelligence capabilities internally rather than purchasing such products from third-party suppliers like us; - decisions by industry associations in the United States or in other countries that result in association-directed awards, on behalf of their members, of digital measurement contracts to one or a limited number of competitive vendors; - · the ability to maintain high levels of customer satisfaction; and - the rate of growth in eCommerce, online advertising and digital media.